International/international.github.com/_posts/2016-01-18-22-50-preloading_associations_in_elixir.md

 Repo.get(User, 1) |> Repo.preload(:association_name)
 {% endhighlight %}

-or, if an association has not been loaded, and you receive: `#Ecto.Association.NotLoaded<association :exercise_entries is not loaded>` then, the following works too:
+or, if an association has not been loaded, and you receive: <b>#Ecto.Association.NotLoaded<association :exercise_entries is not loaded></b>
+then, the following works too:

 {% highlight elixir %}